 31. Yet, in October 1962, Michael and Ruth separated.
 Michael briefly moved in with Glover, Schmidt, and Pierce.
 This would have been Michael’s first introduction to the world of Lee and Marina Oswald, insofar as Everett Glover had actually met Marina several times at the home of George and Jeanne DM.

-32. Late October 1962 was most upsetting for Lee and Marina Oswald, so widely reported as fighting continually.
-So, George DM transported Marina from Russian home to Russian home – for a week or two at a time in Dallas and Fort Worth.
+32. Late October 1962 was terrible for Lee and Marina Oswald who were widely reported to be fighting continually.
+So, George DM transported Marina from home to home within the Russian ex-patriate community in Fort Worth – for a week or two each time.

 34. Perhaps the most moving domestic event of January 1963 was the Grand Jury acquittal of General Walker of any crime at Ole Miss the previous year.
-Generally speaking, the US right wing was justified, and the US left wing was mortified.
+Generally speaking, the US right wing felt justified, and the US left wing felt mortified.
 We can easily imagine Everett Glover, Volkmar Schmidt, George DM, and Michael Paine mortified by the acquittal of General Walker.

 35. As if to revel in success, starting in February 1963, General Walker teamed up with segregationist preacher Billy James Hargis, in what they called the “Midnight Ride” speaking tour from coast to coast (mainly the Southern US).
 This would enrage the liberals in Dallas.
 George DM called it, “Walker’s big showoff.”